-4.2.1 Jobseeker's Allowance Claimant

-Commitment Oct 2013 outlines what job seeking actions a claimant must carry out while receiving Jobseeker's Allowance.
-The Claimant Commitment brings Jobseeker's Allowance into line with claimants' responsibilities under Universal Credit.

-4.2.2 Universal Credit was rolled out nationally from October 2013.
-The transition from the current system of benefits and tax credits to Universal Credit will be gradual and it is expected to be in place in the Vale of Aylesbury by the end of 2018.
-Anyone claiming Employment Support Allowance will have a Work Capability Assessment to assess their capability for work.
-4.2.3 Local Housing Allowance remains frozen from 2015 until 2020.
+- 4.2.1 Jobseeker's Allowance Claimant Commitment Oct 2013 outlines what job seeking actions a claimant must carry out while receiving Jobseeker's Allowance.
+The Claimant Commitment brings Jobseeker's Allowance into line with claimants' responsibilities under Universal Credit. - 4.2.2 Universal Credit (UC) has been rolling out nationally since October 2013.
+On the 26 September 2018, Aylesbury Vale became a Universal Credit Full Service Area.
+This means that most new applicants and those affected by changes of circumstances will transition to Universal Credit, with a full migration of cases likely to take place after 2020.
+UC is the new benefit for working-age people who are on a low income or out of work and claim benefits.
+It's paid by the Department for Work and Pensions (DWP) and replaces a number of benefits, including tax credits and housing benefit.
+Whilst UC is run by the DWP, AVDC will be providing support and advice to recipients and landlords in order to mitigate possible financial difficulties, prevent homelessness and to moderate potential adverse affects. - 4.2.3 Local Housing Allowance remains frozen from 2015 until 2020.
 This means that LHA entitlement is unlikely to cover the full cost of private sector rent, especially as these continue to rise.
+This may
-This may leave low income families in a difficult position where they are unable to afford the cost of living - resulting in increased risk of homelessness.

-4.2.4 Homelessness prevention trailblazers

-programme 2016 £20m was allocated to 28 bids covering 86 local authority areas to trial innovative ways of preventing homelessness.
-In December 2016 - AVDC was granted £626,000.
-MHCLG and analytical partners ICF, will complete an evaluation of the programme based on data from participating authorities, plus 16 volunteer comparator authorities, who will complete a household level return.

-4.2.5 Shared Ownership and Affordable Homes

-Programme 2016 - 2021 A total of £1.28 billion

-has been shared between 1,920 RP schemes

-nationally to support provision of 46,534 new

-affordable homes before 2021.

-4.2.6 Leaving the European Union

-In the national referendum on 23 June 2016 the United Kingdom voted to leave the European Union.
+- leave low income families in a difficult position where they are unable to afford the cost of living resulting in increased risk of homelessness. - 4.2.4 Homelessness prevention trailblazers programme 2016 £20m was allocated to 28 bids covering 86 local authority areas to trial innovative ways of preventing homelessness.
+In December 2016 AVDC was granted £626,000.
+MHCLG and analytical partners ICF, will complete an evaluation of the programme based on data from participating authorities, plus 16 volunteer comparator authorities, who will complete a household level return. - 4.2.5 Shared Ownership and Affordable Homes Programme 2016 2021 A total of £1.28 billion has been shared between 1,920 RP schemes nationally to support provision of 46,534 new affordable homes before 2021. - 4.2.6 Leaving the European Union In the national referendum on 23 June 2016 the United Kingdom voted to leave the European Union.
 The process for leaving takes a minimum of two years and there may be ramifications in a number of key housing-related areas, such as the housing market, the labour market, forecast and actual population growth, the economy, financing programmes and procurement rules.